SEAFARI/spam-ham-prediction/README.md

   - Real-Time Email Integration: Connect to an email server (e.g., IMAP) to classify incoming mails automatically.
   - Visualization Dashboard: Add more interactive plots in the Streamlit app to monitor spam trends over time.
   - API Endpoint: Expose the classification model via a REST API using Flask or FastAPI.

+**If you find this project useful, feel free to  star the repository and share it with others!**